-- 12.1 This clause refers to the wages schedules appearing in "Appendix 1: Parity Wages". - 12.2 Except as provided by this clause, the wage rates payable to employees are those detailed in "Appendix 1: Parity Wages" which provides for wage rates which will operate from the first full pay period to commence on or after the dates specified (the "applicable date"), namely: - 1 October 2012; and - 1 October 2013 respectively. - 12.3 The wage payable to an employee as at the applicable date shall not reduce by reason of a wage schedule in this Enterprise Agreement. - 12.4 This sub-clause applies to "pegged employees".
-A "pegged employee" is an employee who is in receipt of a wage rate which has been pegged at a rate above that which is generally payable in relation to the employee's classification or position. - 12.4.1 A pegged employee will not be entitled to any percentage or other increase in wage rate by reason of this Enterprise Agreement, unless the increase to the substantive rate of pay for an employee's classification, or position, brings that rate up to an amount higher than the pegged rate.
-In that event, the increase payable will be the difference between the new substantive rate and the pegged rate. - 12.4.2 Once the rate of pay for a pegged employee's classification equals or exceeds the employee's pegged rate, the employee will, for all purposes, be regarded as not being subject to a pegged rate of pay. - 12.5 Where applicable, a reference in "Appendix 1: Parity Wages" to date of approval will be taken to mean the first pay period to commence on or after the date on which the Commission approves this Enterprise Agreement.
+- 12.1 This clause refers to the wages schedules appearing in "Appendix 2: Parity Wages". - 12.2 Except as provided by this clause, the wage rates payable to employees are those detailed in "Appendix 2: Parity Wages" which provides for wage rates which will operate from the first full pay period to commence on or after the dates specified (the "applicable date"), namely: - increase of 2.5% p.a. operative from ffpp on or after 1 July 2014; - increase of 2.5% p.a. operative from ffpp on or after 1 July 2015; and - increase of 2.5% p.a. operative from ffpp on or after 1 July 2016. - 12.3 The wage payable to an employee as at the applicable date shall not reduce by reason of a wage schedule in this Enterprise Agreement. - 12.4 This sub-clause applies to "pegged employees".
+A "pegged employee" is an employee who is in receipt of a wage rate which has been pegged at a rate above that which is generally payable in relation to the employee's classification or position. - (a) A pegged employee will not be entitled to any percentage or other increase in wage rate by reason of this Enterprise Agreement, unless the increase to the substantive rate of pay for an employee's classification, or position, brings that rate up to an amount higher than the pegged rate.
+In that event, the increase payable will be the difference between the new substantive rate and the pegged rate. - (b) Once the rate of pay for a pegged employee's classification equals or exceeds the employee's pegged rate, the employee will, for all purposes, be regarded as not being subject to a pegged rate of pay.

+12.5 Where applicable, a reference in "Appendix 2: Parity Wages" to date of approval will be taken to mean the first pay period to commence on or after the date on which the Commission approves this Enterprise Agreement.